Faithful midrange and highs

 Things are better when shared; food, whisky, you get the drift.
-The fundamentals of CWO shares the very same reason, to sit like minded people down for some conversation.
+The fundamentals of CWO share the very same reason, to sit like minded people down for conversation.
 And today we got something truly special, Bowers & Wilkins’ 50th birthday cake - the P9 Signature.

 VIDEO: Bowers Wilkins P9